ilay32/textuali-avnery/younever-readme.md

 * an author's site diectory is (dev)-texts/<auhthor>/site -- this is SITEROOT
 * the site is rendered with python and mustache as by a sitecofing.json.
 * most data is stored in json files in the site directory but some depend on the language module and on the authors flip data: home/sidelang/webapps/phptextuali/textuali(-dev)/config.json
+* a 420px thumbnail is generated automatically for the first slide of every slideshow.
+It is used in the slideshow page.
 * siteconfig usage :
     ** favicon -- enter file name and save it in SITEROOT/img.
 Defaults to textuali.com/media/favicon.ico ** logo -- enter file name and save it in SITEROOT/img.
 Defaults to /img/logo-<langcode> where <langcode> is the page language, or 'he' for rtl and 'en' for ltr.